jotaen/klog/Specification.md

   In this case the *summary* is only considered to be referring to the corresponding *entry*.
   The *summary* text follows the *entry* on the same line, and it ends at the end of that line.
-  It MUST be separated from the *entry* one “space” (there MAY be multiple “spaces”).
+  It MUST be separated from the *entry* by one “space” (there MAY be multiple “spaces”).

 ### Tags